 Data modeling presents incredible benefits for organizations, particularly those that possess vast volumes of data.
 It enables you to document the data you own, how it connects with other business elements, how it can be used, and what policies you need to implement to keep it secure.

-Thus, data structuring is critical for data management, governance, and artificial intelligence.
+Thus, data modeling is critical for data management, governance, and intelligence.

-Here are some of the primary benefits of data structuring.
+Here are some of the primary benefits of data modeling.

 1. Improved Business Understanding